cornish-tools/cornish-spellchecker/README.md

 # Install

-The latest releases can be found in the [Releases](https://github.com/cornish-tools/cornish-spellchecker/releases) section.
+The dictionary can be found on [LibreOffice Extensions](https://extensions.libreoffice.org/en/extensions/show/42004) and [Mozilla Add-Ons](https://addons.mozilla.org/en-GB/firefox/addon/ct-cornish-spell-checker-swf/).
+The latest releases can be found in the [Github Releases](https://github.com/cornish-tools/cornish-spellchecker/releases) section but might not notify of updates.

-We are reviewing the licensing before we use Mozilla or LibreOffice marketplaces.
-In the meantime the spellchecker packages can to be obtained here, from Github.

 ## LibreOffice

+To install:
-- Go to [LibreOffice Extensions](https://extensions.libreoffice.org/en/extensions/show/42004) or download the [latest](https://github.com/cornish-tools/cornish-spellchecker/releases) LibreOffice OXT file.
+- Download the latest LibreOffice OXT file from  [LibreOffice Extensions](https://extensions.libreoffice.org/en/extensions/show/42004)
+- Then, either:
   - Double-click on that and the spell-checker will be installed into LibreOffice.
+  - In LibreOffice, go to Tools > Extension Manager....
+Click Add.
+Choose the downloaded OXT file.

 ## Firefox

+To install, either:
+- Go to Add-ons &#129513; and search for "Cornish Spell-Checker".
+Click Add to Firefox.
+Click Add.
-Go to [Mozilla Add-Ons](https://addons.mozilla.org/en-GB/firefox/addon/ct-cornish-spell-checker-swf/) and install it from there.
+- Go to [Mozilla Add-Ons](https://addons.mozilla.org/en-GB/firefox/addon/ct-cornish-spell-checker-swf/).
+Click Add to Firefox.
+Click Add.

-Alternatively, download the [latest](https://github.com/cornish-tools/cornish-spellchecker/releases) Mozilla XPI file and double-click on that and the spell-checker will be installed into Firefox or drag the XPI file into Firefox.
+- Download the [latest Mozilla XPI file from Github](https://github.com/cornish-tools/cornish-spellchecker/releases)  and double-click on that and the spell-checker will be installed into Firefox or drag the XPI file into Firefox.

 ## Thunderbird

 Thunderbird is an email client.
-Instructions can be found on [their website](https://support.mozilla.org/en-US/kb/installing-addon-thunderbird#w_a-slightly-less-ideal-case-install-from-a-downloaded-xpi-file).
+Instructions for installing dictionaries be found on [their website](https://support.mozilla.org/en-US/kb/installing-addon-thunderbird#w_a-slightly-less-ideal-case-install-from-a-downloaded-xpi-file).

-- Ensure Thunderbird is installed.
+To install:
-- Download the [latest](https://github.com/cornish-tools/cornish-spellchecker/releases) Mozilla XPI file.
+- Download the latest Mozilla XPI file from [Mozilla Add-Ons](https://addons.mozilla.org/en-GB/firefox/addon/ct-cornish-spell-checker-swf/) or [Github](https://github.com/cornish-tools/cornish-spellchecker/releases).
+- Then, in Thunderbird, either:
-- In Thunderbird, go to Settings &#x2699; > Add-ons and Themes &#129513; > Drag the downloaded Mozilla XPI file into the Add-ons and Themes area.
+  - Go to Settings &#x2699; > Add-ons and Themes &#129513; > Drag the downloaded Mozilla XPI file into the Add-ons and Themes area.

-(Alternatively, in the Add-ons and Themes area: go to Dictionaries &#128213; > Manage Your Dictionaries &#x2699; > Install Add-on From File.
-Select the downloaded XPI file.)
+  -  Go to Settings &#x2699; > Add-ons and Themes &#129513; > Go to Dictionaries &#128213; > Manage Your Dictionaries &#x2699; > Install Add-on From File.
+Select the downloaded XPI file.

+In Thunderbird settings the default dictionaries for email composition can be set under Composition > Spelling.

 # License